Floorp-Projects/Floorp/tools/page-loader/README.txt

 </Location>
 --8<--------------------------------------------------------------------

+    [MacOSX note: The CGI folder lives in /Library/WebServer/CGI-Executables/ so the Alias line above should instead read:

+      Alias /page-loader/  /Library/WebServer/CGI-Executables/page-loader

+    Case is important (even though the file system is case-insensitive) and if you type it incorrectly you will get "Forbidden" HTTP errors.

+    In addition, perl (and mod_perl) aren't enabled by default.
+You need to uncomment two lines in httpd.conf:
+      LoadModule perl_module        libexec/httpd/libperl.so
+      AddModule mod_perl.c
+    (basically just search for "perl" and uncomment the lines you find).]

 5b) If you're using Apache 2.x and mod_perl 1.99/2.x (tested with Red Hat 9),
     place this in your perl.conf or httpd.conf: